edgecom-ai/front-codechallenge/README.md

 Develop a dashboard to manage articles with these rules:

 - There is no API.
 You have to mock the API in a separate layer in the code.
 So, we can replace it with a real API without touching other parts of your code.
-- You can find the wireframes of the pages below.
 - The edit page and Delete confirmation dialog need to be included.
 - Remember, these are just wireframes to show you the requirements and boundaries of work, but the design is totally up to you.
 - You must check user mistakes on filling in forms (like email address, required fields, etc.).